 Flowers have the power to turn any boring piece of land into a beautiful one, and this includes the simple-yet-dynamic Calendula flower (also known as pot marigold).
-Calendula is not only eye-pleasing but also has so many wonderful medicinal and therapeutic benefits.
+Calendula is not only pleasing to the eye, but also has so many wonderful medicinal and therapeutic benefits.

 What’s more — this flower reseeds itself annually and grows in USDA zones 3-9, which makes it pretty easy to grow Calendula flowers from seed.